 Rom Krupp, Founder and CEO of OneDine

-The continuous movement of people using their own device is going to have a drastic change on how restaurants are shaped, from faster table turns to reduced staffing needs, as revenue from third-party grows as % of sales where most is cannibalized in-store visits, restaurants need to change building designs to have larger kitchens and smaller dining rooms.
+The continuous growth of people using their own device is going to have a drastic change on how restaurants operate, from faster table turns to reduced staffing needs.
+In addition, as revenue from third-party delivery increases as a percentage of sales, restaurants will need to change their building designs—we’ll see larger kitchens and smaller dining rooms.